 In the NMR experiment, nuclear dipoles (the samples) are placed in a static magnetic field of about 3800 gauss, and in a time-varying radio-frequency magnetic field perpendicular to the static field.
-The static field causes Zeeman-effect splitting between sub-states, and the radio frequency field is tuned to the Larmor frequency so that it induces transitions between the sub-states.
+The static field causes Zeeman-effect splitting between sub-states, and the radio-frequency field is tuned to the Larmor frequency so that it induces transitions between the sub-states.
 The resonance condition is observed using the Bloch two-coil induction technique.
-You will observe proton and fluorine nuclei.
+You will observe the resonance of the proton and fluorine nucleus.
 You will learn techniques of lock-in detection and signal averaging.

-A second part of this experiment uses a pulsed radiofrequency field rather than a continuous-wave (CW) field.
+The second part of this experiment uses a pulsed radio-frequency field rather than a continuous-wave (CW) field.
 Signals are detected immediately after the pulsed excitation stops.
-The observable effects are comparable to the free vibration or ringing of a resonant cavity on an atomic scale.
-This is the basis of Magnetic Resonance Imaging in the medical field today
+The observable effects are similar to the free vibration or ringing of a resonant cavity on the atomic scale.
+This is the basis of Magnetic Resonance Imaging in the medical field today.